OpenZeppelin/defender-client/packages/deploy/README.md

 There are a number of optional fields depending on what you are deploying, these include:

 - `constructorInputs` - The inputs to your contract constructor,
-- `value` - ETH to be sent with the deployment
+- `value` - ETH to be sent with the deployment.
-- `salt` - deployments are done using the CREATE2 opcode, you can provide a salt or we can generate one for you if none is supplied
+- `salt` - deployments are done using the CREATE2 opcode, you can provide a salt or we can generate one for you if none is supplied.
-- `licenseType` - This will be displayed on Etherscan e.g MIT
+- `licenseType` - This will be displayed on Etherscan e.g MIT.
-- `libraries` - If you contract uses any external libraries they will need to be added here in the format `{ [LibraryName]: LibraryAddress }`
+- `libraries` - If you contract uses any external libraries they will need to be added here in the format `{ [LibraryName]: LibraryAddress }`.
 - `walletId` - This property will override the default wallet assigned to the approval process for deployments.
 You may define this property if you wish to use a different wallet than the one assigned to the approval process in the deploy environment.

 Below is an example of a contract deployment request which responds with a `DeploymentResponse`